Welcome, and thanks for stopping by!

-Whether it is a bespoke housing for an unusual artifact, paper repair on a fragile but noteworthy document, or measures to slow degradation of materials, each project challenges us to think in different ways to find suitable solutions.
-The objects each have a narrative of their own, and our preservation work seeks to maintain the physical impact of each object’s narrative as much as possible as well as ensure their physical stability and longevity.
+Whether it’s a custom housing for an unusual artifact, paper repair on a fragile but noteworthy document, or measures to slow degradation of materials, each project challenges us to think in different ways to find suitable solutions.
+The objects we encounter each have a narrative of their own, and our preservation work seeks to maintain the physical impact of each object’s narrative and ensure the physical stability and longevity of the Libraries collections.

 Hand holding toothpick to scratch residue from open book pages